anilkusc/flow-diet-backend/Readme.md

 	- Set Diet Level for Ingrediens to make recommendation.It will take a look at materials and set a diet level .(1:Vegan,2Vegaterian ...)
 	- Recipe should understand recipes diet level from materials.
 For now it will be done manually.
 Same about tags.
 Tags will be add to materials instead of recipe
 * Calendar
-	- Add meals for recipes beside of the date.
 * Observability
 	- pprof
 	- health probes
+	- add egress rule for security.
+If egress body is bigger than 50 Mb return error